colinkeenan/silentcast/README.md

 #### Record
 There's no dialogue, but during recording there will be a stop icon in the system tray notification area.
 That icon will look different depending on your installed icon theme, but here are a couple of examples: ![gnome-stop](http://i.imgur.com/teUa0iV.png) ![numix-stop](http://i.imgur.com/nEg3PPh.png)
 #### Stop
-When you click the stop icon in the system tray notification area, you'll see a progress dialogue and your file browser open to the silentcast folder as it makes images from the recording, then the Preapare Images dialogue will popup:
+When you click the stop icon in the system tray notification area, you'll see a progress dialogue and your file browser open to the silentcast folder as it makes images from the recording, then the Prepare Images dialogue will popup:
 ![Prepare Images](http://i.imgur.com/diXXYeY.png)
+If you choose to automatically delete a lot of images to create a smaller anim.gif or because your system can't handle so many images at once, then as the dialogue explains, entering *1* will delete every other image, *2* will delete 2 out of every 3 images, etc. *Convert* will adjust timing so playback of anim.gif won't move too fast.

+In addition to automatically deleting images, you may choose to "edit" the yet to be made anim.gif by selectively deleting images.
+Just view an image in any viewer and move forward through them to see frame by frame what anim.gif will look like.
+Then, if you notice for example that your mouse cursor makes a slow pointless circle, just delete those images.
+For more ideas on what can be done while this dialogue is up, see *List of Tips* below.
 #### Convert
 After preparing images and clicking OK, you'll see a progress dialogue as *convert* works on making anim.gif.
 If successful, Screencast has finished it's job.

-If you don't have a large enough swap and run out of memory, *convert* may crash, and you'll see this dialogue popup:
+However, if you don't have a large enough swap (or no swap as with my own system) and run out of memory, *convert* may crash, and you'll see this dialogue popup:
 ![convert-error](http://i.imgur.com/K1SEvMz.png)

 After clicking OK, you'll be back at the Prepare Images dialogue so that you can delete uneeded images or make other changes that will allow *convert* to complete anim.gif.
 ##List of Tips